+Way back in the late 2000s, there was a bit of a debate in the gaming world as to what exactly was happening to survival horror.
 The long-standing bastions of the genre, Capcom’s Resident Evil, had just come out with the long-awaited 5th game in the series, which made it more action-packed and less frightening than ever before.
 The most popular horror game of the generation, Dead Space, armed you to the teeth, and while “survival” was obviously the goal it couldn’t really be called the kind of ‘scrape by and fear every corner’ kind of survival horror game that people had grown up with.
 Left 4 Dead 2 was taking the world by storm, and yet while it positioned itself as a horror game, the cooperative nature and the unending combat meant it was more of a cooperative FPS in a horror-game skin than a game designed to actually scare you.
 It was a game that stressed you out, made you anxious, perhaps, but it wouldn’t make you shiver with fright.

+There were concerns, especially among the most ardent survival horror fans, that the genre would die.
 Journalists and developers talked about the lack of viability in horror games, how their niche audience and lack of conventional engagement tools (like multiplayer) made them an unappealing risk to most studios.
 And among all that talk, indie developers took notice, and one of them released Amnesia: Dark Descent, and subsequently earned all the praise and money every old fashioned horror gamer could pool together.
 Slender soon came afterwards, and suddenly old-school survival horror became mainstream once again with PT and, of course, Resident Evil: Biohazard.

+Way back in 2015, there was a lot of debate in the gaming world as to what exactly had happened to platformers.
 While Nintendo had still been making Mario games, none of them really had the same gripping hold on the industry that Super Mario 64 had.
 One of their biggest competitors, Rare, had basically given up on the genre that had put them on the map.
 The same could be said of Sonic Team—while Sonic had always been a platformer, they were just discovering that 3D sonic games worked best with the “boost” gameplay, where the objective is to keep going fast rather than navigate paper-thin platforms.
 Games that had once included platforming elements, like Ninja Gaiden and Spyro, dropped them in favor of more combat-focused gameplay.
 And characters like Crash Bandicoot and Sly Cooper simply fell out of existence.

+There were concerns, especially amongst the most ardent platformer fans, that the genre would die.
 Journalists and developers alike talked about the lack of viability in platformers, how their niche audience and lack of conventional engagement tools (like multiplayer) made them an unappealing risk to most studios.
 And amongst all that talk, indie developers took notice, and one of them announced A Hat in Time, which subsequently earned all the praise and money every old-fashioned platform fan could throw together for their Kickstarter campaign.
 Yooka-Laylee came soon afterwards, and suddenly old-school platformer games became mainstream once again with Little Nightmares, Cuphead (to some degree), and of course, Super Mario Odyssey.

+Way back in 2013, there was a lot of debate in the gaming world as to what exactly happened to point-and-click games.
 Once a mainstay of the PC gaming market, and one of the genres that had elevated gaming to the level it is today, was suddenly gone.
 While a few point-and-click games came out, most of them were small flash games, horror titles that relied on jump scares, and remasters of classics like Day of the Tentacle and Monkey Island.
 Some games, like Professor Layton and Phoenix Wright, borrowed the style of the point-and-click titles, but married it to far more complex gameplay that further divorced them from that genre.
 Survival games certainly borrowed many elements of point-and-click adventures, particularly with crafting, but otherwise discarded everything else.
 And games that might have once been point-and-click games, like the games produced by Telltale and “walking simulators”, were dropping the pointing and clicking and replacing it with more linear storytelling fare.

 There were concerns, especially amongst the most ardent point-and-click fans, that the genre would die.
 Journalists and developers alike talked about the lack of viability in platformers, how their niche audience and lack of conventional engagement tools (like multiplayer) made them an unappealing risk to most studios.
 And amongst all that talk, indie developers took notice, and created games like Valliant Hearts, Broken Age, and Dropsy, which subsequently… sold pretty badly.